Exit and Succession Planning is a Team Sport

 The client receives much better advice and guidance with this approach.

-This does not mean that you are going to start hiring all of these people and employing them full time as you work toward your transition…especially if you have a few years to go.
-But, you should use them strategically as you build your business plan / succession plan.
-With major decisions on growth, expenditures, hiring…engage their expertise.
+This does not mean that you are going to start hiring all of these people and employing them full-time as you work toward your transition…especially if you have a few years to go.
+But you should use them strategically as you build your business plan / succession plan.
+For major decisions on growth, expenditures, hiring, exit-readiness, business value, deal structure…engage their expertise!

 The Bottom Line

-Find advisors who understand what you are all about and your growth and exit planning objectives.
-More importantly, find advisors with whom you can feel comfortable.
-Make sure that they can work together, and with you, as a team.
+Find advisors who understand what you are all about, your growth and exit planning objectives.
+More importantly, find advisors with whom you feel comfortable to help you with exit strategy.
+Make sure that they can work together and collaborate on your behalf.